 Wedding Dress Accessories (shoes, jewelry, headpiece) : $180

 Suit and Accessories: $150

 How many guests did you have?

 What creative or personal aspects did you include in your wedding?

-In addition to the crafty projects, the most creative way we saved money without sacrificing flare was to utilize our loved ones.
+In addition to the crafty projects, the most creative way we saved money without sacrificing flair was to utilize our loved ones.
 And boy did we!
-We had many friends and family members help us out with various tasks such as invites, photography, DJ, day of coordination, hair and make up.
+We had many friends and family members help us out with various tasks such as invites, photography, DJ, day of coordination, hair, and makeup.
 This saved us a TON and it was nice to spend time working with the people we loved.

 Did you do any DIY projects or create any handmade items for your weddings?

 In addition to those already listed, we created an advice box out of an old treasure chest and some dated postcards.
 We also found a well-loved briefcase from an antique shop and strung twine on the inside to hang the letters C A R D S. This acted as our cardholder.
 We also made a pointer sign to show guests where various areas of interest were.
 We strung lights song the outside edges so it sparkled in the dark.

 What was the biggest thing you did to save money?